amj-web/TaskHelper/README.md

 - HTML, CSS, and JavaScript for the frontend
 - React.js for building the user interface and managing the application's state
 - Django REST framework for building the backend API
-- MySQL as the primary database management system
+- ElephantSQL as the primary database management system
-- ElephantSQL as a PostgreSQL as a service
 - Cloudinary for image and file storage
+- JWT to securly share information
 - Heroku for deployment

 The live link can be found [here](https://task-helper.herokuapp.com/).